Shopping for treats, to celebrate July 4th? Don’t forget the watermelon!

 Watermelon with seeds is sweeter than seedless.

-When choosing a watermelon, go for the one that feels the heaviest for its size.
+When you’re choosing a watermelon, go for the one that feels the heaviest for its size.

 Turn around the watermelon and look for a yellow spot, which suggests it reached peak ripeness on the vine.
 Avoid those with a white spot.